The Oxford Handbook of Punk Rock

 8 Shayna Maskell.
 “We’re Just a Minor Threat:” Minor Threat and the Intersectionality of Sound

 9 Jessica A. Schwartz.
-Let’s Talk about Sex: Punk, Rap and Reproductive Health
+Let’s Talk about Sex: The Ear as Reproductive Organ

 10 Kirsty Lohman.
 Queer and Feminist Punk in the UK